 - Or other ways your physical injuries negatively impact your life

-The amount of pain and suffering damages you can collect depends on your state.
-In Georgia, there is no cap on the amount of damages you can recover for pain and suffering.
-Plus, winning damages for pain and suffering can greatly increase your compensation.
+The amount of non-economic damages you can collect depends on your state.
+There is no cap on the number of damages you can recover for non-economic damages in Georgia.

 If you lose a loved one in a car accident, you may be able to seek wrongful death damages.
 These include: